-This course will briefly survey the history of the teaching of writing in American secondary and middle schools, intensively review writing proves theory and research of the past two decades, and critically consider the implications of writing process theory and research for classroom practice.
-Prerequisites: Completion of 90 credits; consent of instructor.
+This course will briefly survey the history of the teaching of writing in American secondary and middle schools, intensively review writing process theory and research of the past two decades, and critically consider the implications of writing process theory and research for classroom practice.
+Prerequisites: Completion of 90 credits; successful completion of English Electronic Portfolio Junior Check Point; consent of instructor.